anmartinezs/polnet/README.md

 ## Generating a generic synthetic dataset

+If you want to generate a generic synthetic dataset for cryo-ET without any specific requirement, you must run the script **scripts/data_gen/all_features.py**:

+    cd scripts
+    python data_gen/all_features.py

-If you want to generate a generic synthetic dataset for cryo-ET without any specific requirement, you must run the script **scripts/data_gen/all_features.py**, it is set up to generate a dataset with all different types of structures including membranes, microtubules, actin networks, 18 different cytosolic and 8 membrane-bound macromolecules.
+It is set up to generate a dataset with all different types of structures including membranes, microtubules, actin networks, 18 different cytosolic and 8 membrane-bound macromolecules.
 Input configuration files for geometry and transformation generators, as well as the macromolecular models are available under **data** folder.